nalwayaabhishek/motion_reform/README.md

 Using `Motion Reform` application you can easily convert your Web Application to Native Application using Rubymotion.

-In Just two Step you can convert you application to Native Application :
+In Just three Step you can convert you HTML5 application to Native Application :

 Step 1.)
 Open app\Settings.rb and change

         URL ="<Your Web Application URL>"